codio-content/hosting-parsons-on-github-template/README.md

 1. (optional) If you are hosting multiple parsons problems on the same page (in the same markdown) then add a unique pre-fix in the textbox at the top and press enter.

-1. Copy the code into a markdown file on Github
+1. Copy the code into index.markdown